The East End: Then & Now

 By the late 1970s and through the 1980s, the East End began a slow economic downturn.
 The Asian population had migrated to the southwestern area of Houston, taking long-standing businesses with them.
 Many of the industrial plants in the East End outlived their usefulness and the city focused new development efforts westward.
 It wasn’t until the economic boom of the 1990s that the East End reemerged as an economic power.
 With more and more skilled labor jobs, and a revitalization of the port, the East End continues surging stronger than at any other point in its history.

 The last ten years has seen a dramatic increase in transportation in the East End.
 With I-45 crossing to the south and Highway 90 wrapping around to the north, the East End has great access to the transportation artery lines of Houston.
 With an increase in the Houston transit budget, the streets within the East End are also seeing a move towards renovation.
 Many of the potholes and faded lane markings are being repaved and repainted.
-Harrisburg Boulevard is seeing many improvements, including wide sidewalks, street trees, additional street lighting benches and bike racks.
-Sampson, York, Canal and Navigation are also adding pedestrian lights as well as artwork along the road.
+Harrisburg Boulevard is seeing many improvements, including wide sidewalks, street trees, additional street lighting, benches and bike racks.
+Sampson, York, Canal and Navigation have new pedestrian lights as well as artwork along the road.
 South Wayside Underpass is obtaining more street lights and painting over the fading lane markers.
-By 2016, 65 miles of new sidewalks will be built, 700 new tree planted, and 170 new pedestrian lights added.
+By 2016, 65 miles of new sidewalks will be built, 700 new trees planted, and 170 new pedestrian lights added.
 In addition, new bike trails and bikeways have been added.
 All of these improvements connect pedestrians and cyclists to bus routes, Light Rail and other community destinations.

 The East End also functions as the hub for international bus connections to Mexico and Central America, with a new international terminal located immediately across Harrisburg from the Magnolia Transit Station.